• Home

 Synopsis

-Richard Hannay, upstanding gent and all-round good guy, finds himself in a bit of a pickle when he wakes up to find a mysterious woman in his apartment.
-Dead.
-Now on the run, pursued by all manner of suspicious characters, can Hannay evade capture and clear his name of murder before it’s too late?
+Richard Hannay, an upstanding gent and all-round good guy, finds himself in a bit of a pickle when he wakes up to discover a mysterious woman in his apartment—dead.
+Now on the run and pursued by all manner of suspicious characters, can Hannay evade capture and clear his name of murder before it’s too late?
 Will he fall in love along the way?
 And what exactly are The 39 Steps?
+This thrilling, inventive, fast-paced caper features four actors who portray over 120 characters in a side-splitting comedy that will remind audiences of the charm found in productions like Calendar Girls at the Sheffield Theatre, all while being based on John Buchan’s famous spy novel, which has captured the imagination of many, including the Tudor Players.

 Production Details